 - If you don’t have a patent in place, you risk exposing your business ideas to potential competitors « Show Less

 We offer startup business loans to all businesses in their first twenty-four months of operating.
-Whilst a personal credit check forms a necessary part of the application, at SME Loans we want to help all businesses, even those with poor credit scores and will largely look at your startups business plan and viability as a key factor.
+Whilst a business credit check forms a necessary part of the application, at SME Loans we want to help all businesses, even those with poor credit scores and will look at a number of factors before making a decision.

 Is Your Startup Eligible For An SME Loan?

 Requirements to apply:

 - Aged 18 or over

 - Business has been trading for less than 24 months

 Improving Your Eligibility